ibm-cloud-docs/vpc/vsi_is_about_custom_images.md

 The z/OS Wazi aaS custom image must meet the following requirements:
 * Is in qcow2 format
 * The operating system is z/OS 2.4 or z/OS 2.5
+* The zHYPaaS host control program creates a virtual machine (VM) runtime environment for each guest operating system (OS) and can host many guests at the same time.
+For required program temporary fixes (PTFs) on z/OS and other IBM software products, see [Hardware and software requirements](https://www.ibm.com/docs/en/wazi-aas/1.0.0?topic=vpc-z-hypervisor-as-service-zhypaas-overview){: external}.

 For more information, see [Bringing your own image with Wazi Image Builder](https://www.ibm.com/docs/en/wazi-aas/1.0.0?topic=bringing-your-own-image-wazi-image-builder){: external}.